 A similar percentage (35%) are concerned about race/immigration, and differences in concern about the two top issues are most stark when age and social grade are talken into consideration.
 Looking at January to March data, half (49%) of ABC1s aged 35-54 mention the economy (compared with 32% who mention race/immigration), whereas the reverse is true amongst 55+ C2DEs (46% mention race/immigration and 30% mention the economy).

 In March, a quarter (26%) mention unemployment as among the most important issues facing Britain, a fall of 3 percentage points and the lowest percentage we have recorded since April 2011.
 However, it rises to 33% amongst 18-34 year old C2DEs, indeed, for them, it is the most important issue facing Britain.

 A similar percentage (24%) mention the NHS, meaning that the top four issues have remained the same for 15 consecutive months.

 16% are concerned about poverty/inequality, equalling the highest score we have ever recorded for this issue – indeed, this issue is now the fifth most important issue facing Britain.
 Those who are most concerned include Labour voters (22%).

-Ipsos MORI's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
-Ipsos MORI interviewed a representative quota sample of 986 adults aged 18+ across Great Britain.
+Ipsos's Issues Index is conducted monthly and provides an overview of the key issues concerning the country.
+Ipsos interviewed a representative quota sample of 986 adults aged 18+ across Great Britain.
 The questions are spontaneous - i.e. respondents are not prompted with any answers.
-Ipsos MORI's Capibus vehicle was used for this survey.
+Ipsos's Capibus vehicle was used for this survey.
 Interviews were conducted face-to-face in-home between 28th Feb –9th March in 162 sampling points across Great Britain.
 Data are weighted to match the profile of the population.